-Nevada 2834 45-2952962
+Nevada

-(State or other jurisdiction of (Primary Standard Industrial (I.R.S.
-Employer
+(State or other jurisdiction of incorporation or organization)

-incorporation or organization) Classification Code Number) Identification Number)
+2834 (Primary Standard Industrial Classification Code Number)

+45-2952962 (I.R.S.
+Employer Identification Number)
-99 Hayden Ave, Suite 230

-Lexington, Massachusetts 02421
+99 Hayden Ave, Suite 230 Lexington, Massachusetts 02421 (781) 778-7720

-(781) 778-7720

-(Address, including zip code, and tel ephone number, including area code, of regist trant's principal executive offices)
+(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

-Michael Scott Maguire

-President and Chief Executive Officer

-Xenetic Biosciences, Inc.

-99 Hayden Ave, Suite 230

-Lexington, Massachusetts 02421
+Michael Scott Maguire President and Chief Executive Officer Xenetic Biosciences, Inc. 99 Havden Ave, Suite 230 Lexington, Massachusetts 02421 (781) 778-7720

-(781) 778-7720

-(Name, address, including zip code e, and telephone number, including area code, of agent for service of process)
+(Name, address, including zip code, and telephone number, including area code, of agent for service of process)

 Copies to:

-Mitchell D. Goldsmith Michael D. Maline

-Taft Stettinius & Hollister Goodwin Procter LLP

-111 E. Wacker Drive, Suite 2 800 N ew York Times Building

-Chicago, Illinois 60601 620 Eighth Avenue
+Mitchell D. Goldsmith Taft Stettinius & Hollister 111 E. Wacker Drive, Suite 2800 Chicago, Illinois 60601 (312) 527-4000

-(312) 527-4000 Ne w York, New York 10036

-(212) 813-8800
+Michael D. Maline Goodwin Procter LLP New York Times Building 620 Eighth Avenue New York, New York 10036 (212) 813-8800 box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-Approximate date of commencement of propose

-on this Form are to be offered on a delayed or c continuous basis pursuant to Rule 415 under the
+Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this registration statement.
+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the

-Securities Act of 1933, as amended, check the follow don the Consuities Act places should the following
+Securities Act of 1933, as amended, check the following box.
+[X] If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following

-box and list the Securities Act registration statement ecurities for an offering pursuant to Rule 462(b) un

-ent filed pursuant to Rule 462(c) under the Secu C 1

-Securities Act registration statement number of the e 1 ,

-nt filed pursuant to Rule 462(d) under the Secu
+If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the

-Securities Act registration statement number of the e

-rant is a large accelerated filer, an accelerated fil

-company.
-See the definitions of "large accelerated fi er," "accelerated filer" and "smaller reporting con npany" in Rule 12b-2 of the Exchange Act.
+Securities Act registration statement number of the earlier effective registration statement for the same offering.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer [] [] Non-accelerated filer (Do not check if a smaller reporting company) [X]

-Accelerated filer